dogweather/forkful/content/en/java/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text in Java scribbles over original strings with new characters - think of it as digital white-out.
-Programmers often use this to clean data, tweak settings, or tailor messages.

 ## How to:
 Searching and replacing in Java is a breeze thanks to the `String` class and its `replace()` method.
 Here's how you do it:

 ```java